davkow/on-my-bookshelf/docs/api/books-update-a-book-property.md

 ## Return body

 Example of the respsonse.
-The title changed.
+The `"title"` changed to `"The Vagabond"`.

 **Example**